 I was editing some of John’s posts today, and I cried, they were so compelling.
 I truly think it could be a wonderful book.
 I would greatly appreciate all of your feedback as to the posts you would most like in there!
 It’s going to be hard to decide what to weed out!
 (I am depending on John to assist me every step of the way . . . and so far he’s accommodated that need.)

 I truly love you guys, and just wish I could personally thank each and every one of you for your prayers and the sweet sentiments you have conveyed to our family.
-I also want to thank Shayne, Eric and Spencer, from the bottom of my heart, as well as the other awesome contributors to the Unblog, for your diligence in keeping this work alive for all of us.
+I also want to thank Shayne, Chris and Spencer, from the bottom of my heart, as well as the other awesome contributors to the Unblog, for your diligence in keeping this work alive for all of us.
 We truly are FAMILY, aren’t we!
 Praise the Lord . . . for all the glory goes to Him.